All travellers face risks overseas. In certain countries or cultures, women face greater risks than men and may be more vulnerable.

 Consider your clothing in the context of the culture you're visiting.
 Many countries are more conservative than Australia.
 They have different standards for women and men.

-If you don't comply with local laws and customs, you could attract unwanted attention.
+You could attract unwanted attention if you don't comply with local laws and customs.
 If you wear something that locals consider inappropriate, you could be harassed, robbed, sexually assaulted or arrested.
-Whether or not you agree with the culture your visiting doesn't matter – you must respect it.
+It doesn't matter whether or not you agree with the culture you're visiting – you must respect it.

 This may involve wearing conservative clothing or covering your head or shoulders in certain locations.